sanyassyed/data-engineering-zoomcamp-project/misc/UsefulCommandsAndInstallationsInstructions.md

 * `date` -> to print system date
 * **NOTE:** When starting VM do the following steps
     - Type `screen` and start the screen program that lets you have multiple terminals for 1 VM
+* `history` -> to view the list of commands typed in the CLI so far

 ### Copy file from local to VM server using SFTP (SSH File Transfer Protocol)
 * Step 1: Go to the folder on the local machine which has the file to be transfered